formio/enterprise-release/API-Server-Change-Log.md

 - FIO-3997 Ordering fields when displaying PDF form as Web form
 - FIO-3939 FJS | Full Native Solution  to translate Content and HTML component
 - FIO-2648 ACC, FJS | Bootstrap ui framework accessibility support - VPAT and Bootstrap compatibility

-### New Features
-- FIO-1245 PDF Forms | PDF Auto Conversion
-- FIO-5278 DataTable: Send the component instance attached to the Event object that is passed to the event handler
-- FIO-5193 Submission Revisions Logs
-- FIO-5082 Condensed PDF Print Mode
-- FIO-4800 Add native support of Azure uploads for a PDF server
-- FIO-4456 Enable Box Sign as E-Sign Provider
-- FIO-4349 APP | PDF conversion: Enable PDF auto conversion for the PDF files uploaded after switching the form type from web/wizard to PDF
-- FIO-4203 NFP, PDF, FJS | Create PDF configurable option for Radio button and Check Boxes so that the background is shown or not
-- FIO-4167 API | Ability for an event to emit once a Data Source request fails
-- FIO-3455 Non-fillable pdf conversion

 # October 7th, 2022 Release
 ## API Server Version 7.4.1